Ever since I was a kid, I’ve loved stories.

 Movies, like books, tell stories.
 I love how almost anything is possible in the make-believe world of movie magic.
 In college, I went to watch movies almost every other week, because they offered a few hours of escape from studying and the everyday stresses of life.
 Sadly, I haven’t found time to watch that many since I started working.

-Since we were in the entertainment capital of the world – Hollywood, Los Angeles – there was no way I was going to miss on visiting one of the most well-known movie places on the planet: Universal Studios Hollywood!
+Since I was in the entertainment capital of the world – Hollywood, Los Angeles – there was no way I was going to miss on visiting one of the most well-known movie places on the planet: Universal Studios Hollywood.

 We set off early in the morning on a bus to the Hollywood/Vine subway station.
 It was my first time using an American subway, even though we have underground trains in Kuala Lumpur as well.

-But while our KL train stations are dull and drab, the ones in Hollywood were decorated with various props such as large cameras.
-The ceiling was also covered with film reels.
+But while our KL train stations are dull and drab, the ones in Hollywood are decorated with various props such as large cameras.
+The ceiling is also covered with film reels.

 Train to the Universal Studios stop via Red line.
 There are two subway lines – Red and Purple.

 The trains are tired looking; not surprising, since they’ve been operating for over 20 years.
-The seats looked faded and the walls are a dirty beige.
+The seats look faded and the walls are a dirty beige.